biorack/magi/README.rst

 Metabolite Atlas Reaction Database
 ==================================

-Metagenomics and single-cell sequencing have enabled, for the first time, glimpses into the vast metabolic potential of Earth’s collective biological systems.
-Yet, for the most part we can’t accurately predict nor identify the products of most biosynthetic pathways.
+Metagenomics and single-cell sequencing have enabled, for the first time, glimpses into the vast metabolic potential of Earthâ€™s collective biological systems.
+Yet, for the most part we canâ€™t accurately predict nor identify the products of most biosynthetic pathways.
 Most of what we know of microbial biochemistry is based on characterization of a few model microorganisms, and these findings have been extended through sequence correlations to the rest of sequence space.
 Unfortunately, these extrapolations have questionable validity for the vast majority of environmental microbes and therefore requires fundamentally different approaches for directly linking novel sequences to their biochemical functions.

 Our vision is to systematically explore dark-biochemistry, using state-of-the-art workflows that integrate large-scale DNA synthesis with metabolomics, high-performance computing, and chemoinformatics.
 Bioinformatics mining of the over 500 billion unique genes catalogued by the DOE Joint Genome Institute can be used to prioritize high-novelty candidate biosynthesis clusters.
 Through synthetic biology approaches candidate clusters can be refactored and expressed in model organisms for characterization of the resulting biochemical activities and products with mass spectrometry.
 When integrated with novel chemoinformatic algorithms, this creates a closed-loop cycle of design, build, test, and learn for systematically mapping biochemical space.